We’re having a heck of a winter over here. Lots of snow days and sickness. Here’s a few snippets.

 So I’ll start priming and painting the trim in this room now, and I think I’ve got a wall paint color picked out already, so hopefully I can cross this room off my checklist soon.

 Oh and the other big news!
-I got a new (to me) car.
+I got a new (to me) car and also rc car, check out most excellent rc drift car guide.
 We had a Volkswagon Jetta TDI wagon, and I had no complaints about it, but the EPA did, and the result of a settlement is that VW bought back our car for significantly more than it was worth.
-I’ve been thinking about electric cars for a while, and the prices on used Nissan Leafs are hella cheap, so we bought one.
+I’ve been thinking about electric cars for a while, and the prices on used Nissan Leafs are hella cheap, so we bought one, we also make sure to get some air compressors so that we have them in our cars if we need them, we recommend checking the CPO dealerships if you happen to want to get a new car.

 I pretty much love it.
 I love that I never, ever have to go to get gas again.
 For real, we all have “adult” tasks we hate doing and for me, I’ve always hated getting gas.
 I usually attempted to con Brent into filling my car up for me, so this solves that.
 Additionally, I’m thrilled it’ll lower our carbon footprint, at least a bit.
 Science y’all.